What Dance Class Expects of You - And Why

 Be on time.
 Arriving late disturbs other students.
 Your teacher has carefully planned the class so that it builds on the exercises done at the beginning.
 If you must be late ask permission to enter (you can do this with eye contact and a hopeful, contrite look).
 Locate a spot at the barre before walking into the room, and take your place quickly and quietly.
 Do a few plíes on your own to warm up.
 It’s especially important that you do not try to sneakin unobserved after roll call.
 If the teacher does not note your presence, your attendance record looks bad and that can make all the difference in when you are allowed to go on pointe or how you are cast in a production.

 Be clean.
-Respecting others means wearing clean clothes and sweet-smelling shoes, and attending to your personal hygiene.
+Respecting others means wearing clean clothes and neutral-smelling shoes, and attending to your personal hygiene.

 Dress the part.
 Follow the dress code.
 The intention is not to quash individuality but to enable the teacher to see clearly.
 Even if there is no uniform, don’t wear wild outfits or hide under layers of clothing.
 Wear clothes that show you are ready to take class.
 This not only sends a message to the teacher about your seriousness, it also sends a message to yourself.

-Rudeness to teachers or the accompanist is unthinkable in ballet; you could be dismissed from class or even expelled from the school.
+Rudeness to teachers is unthinkable in dance class; you could be dismissed from class or even expelled from the studio.
 Yawning, talking, whispering, or having private giggles with your friends count as rudeness.
 Finally: dancers wouldn’t dream of chewing gum in class!

 Know where to stand.
 You need to be able to extend your leg in grand battement as far as it can go both front and back without whacking the person next to you.
 If there it’s enough room, angle out when doing extensions.